bocchino/cppw/README.md

 to construct and maintain by hand.

-cppw addresses this problem by letting you write your class as a single `.cppw` file, with no duplicate information.
-The `.cppw` file contains the minimum C++ code needed to generate the `.hpp` and `.cpp` files, plus a few simple annotations that tell the tool how you want those files laid out.
+cppw addresses this problem by letting you write your class as a single `.cppw` file containing the minimum C++ code needed to generate the `.hpp` and `.cpp` files, plus a few simple annotations that tell the tool how you want those files laid out.
 You run the tool on the `.cppw` files to generate the `.hpp` and `.cpp` files.

-The tool is very flexible: from a single `.cppw` file you can generate the C++ code for an `.hpp` file and one or more `.cpp` files.
-You can use standard shell scripts to combine this generated code with other text (e.g., auto-generated comment banners) into `.hpp` and `.cpp` files.
+The tool is very flexible: from a single `.cppw` file you can generate the C++ code for one `.hpp` file and one or more `.cpp` files.
+You can use standard shell scripts to combine this generated code with other text (e.g., auto-generated comment banners).

 ## Contents